-Pick three or four exercises and perform them as a circuit, e.g. perform them one after the other…
+Pick three or four exercises and perform them as a circuit, e.g., one after the other.

-Taking little or no rest if possible between sets; as you become more conditioned repeat the exercises until you’ve reached approximately 18 - 20 minutes, or until abdominal's become exhausted.
+Taking little or no rest if possible between sets is the secret to seeing definition.
+As you become more conditioned, repeat the exercises until you’ve reached approximately 18 - 20 minutes, or until abdominal's become exhausted.

 Summarizing ab weight training: